-Police: Treasurer’s son beat her husband to death with bat
+Police: Man killed father with bat at county official’s home

 BARNESVILLE, Pa.
-(AP) — A criminal complaint says an attorney found dead in the home of his estranged wife, the treasurer of a Pennsylvania county, was fatally beaten by his son with a bat on Father’s Day.
+(AP) — Police say an attorney found dead in the home of his estranged wife, the treasurer of a Pennsylvania county, was fatally beaten by his son with a bat on Father’s Day.

-State police say in the complaint filed Wednesday that 37-year-old Matthew Marchalk had repeatedly threatened 60-year-old Gary Marchalk in recent months.
+State police said in a complaint filed Wednesday that 37-year-old Matthew Marchalk had repeatedly threatened 60-year-old Gary Marchalk in recent months.
 The suspect had lived with his father a few days before the beating and was supposed to enter a drug treatment program Monday.

 Instead, police say, the suspect beat and robbed his father, took a vehicle and fled the Ryan Township home the victim shared with his wife, Linda, the Schuylkill (SKOOL’-kil) county treasurer.
 Authorities are still searching for Matthew Marchalk.